The Best VPNs in 2021

 How good are VPNs?

-Although they come with some minor caveats, VPNs are a fantastic way for businesses and individuals to maintain their privacy online.
+Although they come with some minor caveats, VPNs are a fantastic way for businesses and individuals to maintain their privacy online, in addition to security measures such as having an antivirus installed.

 While ISPs have a vested interest in seeing your browsing history – usually to sell that information to advertisers – they generally don’t care enough to try and circumvent the encryption offered by a VPN.